Smoking in South Korea: Tobacco control

-Although historically tobacco control in South Korea hasn't been as strict, the government has recently enacted regulations like increases in the cigarette cost, increased taxation of tobacco products, smoking bans, and limitations on tobacco advertisements in stores.
+The South Korean government has enacted regulations like increasing the price or taxation of tobacco products, smoking bans, and limitations on tobacco advertisements in stores.
 For example, in 2016, graphical health warnings on all cigarette packages became mandatory.

 Tobacco control measures have shown to be effective in decreasing smoking prevalence rates.
 For example, in 1980, the smoking rates of men and women were 79.3% and 12.6%, respectively.
 Various laws, policies, and campaigns in the following decades were able to decrease smoking rates significantly (45.0% for men and 5.3% for women).
 Although South Korea's tobacco control policies have improved in the past years, they can still be expanded on.
 For example, the cigarette costs can still be increased further, tobacco advertisements can be regulated more, and workplace smoking bans can include smaller companies.
 Challenges to addressing the high prevalence of smoking in South Korea include the low cost of cigarettes, social factors, inadequate anti-smoking measures, and the rise of new tobacco products.

 The sociocultural and economical context of South Korea should be considered when thinking about the trends in smoking prevalence and behavior.
 Significant economic growth and market liberalization have allowed transnational tobacco companies to advertise and sell their products to South Korea's market, often targeting populations like women and young adults.

 Tobacco control policies need to be comprehensive in order to optimize efficacy and sustainability.
 A study inquired smokers in Korea about the price increase that would be needed in order for them to attempt quitting.
 Overall, the median price to quit was $5.31, which is more than 2.3 times the typical current price of $2.27.
 Those who responded with a higher price to quit tended to also have less worries about the negative health effects of smoking and smoked more cigarettes per day.
 Furthermore, the survey found that the price to quit and prevalence of smoking were lower among those exposed to non-tax tobacco control policies compared with those who were not.
 Therefore, these results suggest that tax tobacco control policies need to be accompanied by non-tax tobacco control policies.